Where AI Meets Heart Care

 We know dementia affects everyone, but the burden is not necessarily distributed equally.
 There are gender differences and minority populations at disproportionately higher risk for dementia, according to Megan Zuelsdorff, PhD.
 This imbalance interested her from an early age.

 The assistant professor at the University of Wisconsin-Madison School of Nursing and lead investigator at the Wisconsin Alzheimer’s Disease Research Center at UW School of Medicine and Public Health became fascinated with epidemiology and people’s “social connectedness” while working with health psychologists as an undergraduate student.
-She decided to study the influence of people’s social environments on their cognitive health and their risk for dementia – “and also their ability to prevent age-related cognitive impairment and stay cognitively healthy and living independently with a good quality of life for as long as possible.”
+She decided to study the influence of people’s social environments on their cognitive health and their risk for dementia – “and also their ability to prevent age-related cognitive impairment and stay cognitively healthy and live independently with a good quality of life for as long as possible.”

 The team’s biggest project currently is the Stress and Resilience in Dementia Study, or STRIDE.